shivam-gupta007/BasicComposeApp/README.md

 ### Screens
 It contains two screens:

-- First, Onboarding screen that contains an intro text and button.
+- First is the Onboarding screen that contains an intro text and a button.

-- Second screen contains a list of expandable items.
+- The second screen contains a list of expandable items.

 ### Learnings

-Through this application,i have discovered so many new things in jetpack compose like:
+Through this application, I have discovered so many new things in Jetpack Compose like:

 - use of rememberSaveable
 - how to add simple animations